-The level of Money Laundering (ML) risks that the Company is exposed to by an investor relationship depends on:
+The level of Money Laundering (ML) risks that the Company is exposed to by an investor

 - a.
 Type of the customer and nature of business - b.
 Type of product/service availed by the customer - c.
 Country where the Customer is domiciled